TheGraphIndia/Web3-with-The-Graph-India/Contribution_Guide.md

 ## Introduction

-Web3-with-The-Graph-India is an open source project that aims to [Our Aim Here].
+Web3-with-The-Graph-India is an project that aims to [Our Aim Here].
 We welcome contributions from the community and value the diversity of ideas and experiences that contributors bring.

 ## Getting Started